 The other major player in the “skinny bundle” corner is Sling.
 At $20, Sling Orange offers 31 channels compared to Philo’s 37 for $16.
 Even without the small price difference, we found Philo’s channel selection a lot stronger.
 Both providers share a lot of overlap, but Philo separates itself with favorites like Discovery Channel, Animal Planet, TLC, Nickelodeon, MTV, and TV Land.

 Philo also provided some really nice bonus features for such a cheap price.
-It comes with free unlimited DVR storage, although it will only store each program for thirty days.
+It comes with free unlimited DVR storage, although it will only store each program for 30 days.
 You can also stream on three devices at one time (the second highest number we saw after Playstation Vue’s five).

-How to Stream Live TV
+Guide to Live TV Streaming

-Most TVs sold in the past few years are connected to the internet and can download apps for streaming, and this is by far the most popular option for streaming content.
+Most TVs sold in the past few years can connect to the internet and download apps for streaming, and this is by far the most popular option for streaming content.
 TiVo’s survey found that 26.8% of respondents use their smart TV for this purpose.
-Coming in second are gaming consoles — specifically Xbox and Playstation — at 21.9%.
+Coming in second are gaming consoles — specifically Xbox and PlayStation — at 21.9%.

 If you don’t already own one of these streaming-ready pieces of equipment, a cheaper option is to invest in a streaming device like a Fire TV or Roku.
 These devices usually cost around $50, plug into your TV’s HDMI port, and connect to your home’s WiFi or Ethernet to provide access to streaming apps.
 In our review of the best TV streaming devices, we found the Amazon Fire TV to be the best in class.

+If your TV is more than ten years old, you might find that it doesn’t have an HDMI port.
+This leaves you with three options: Buy a new TV, Buy a Roku Express+, or invest in an HDMI to AVI converter.
 If you're partial to your current TV set, the Roku Express+ costs $35, and is the only streaming device on the market that works with the yellow, red and white composite jacks that you’ll find on older TVs.
 (Although we weren't impressed with Roku streaming devices when we tested them.)

 The other option for old TVs is to purchase a converter.
 The New York Times recommends a model from Cirago that goes for $70, but there are several cheaper models on Amazon for around $20.
 This option allows you to use any streaming device rather than being stuck with Roku.
 Just be aware there have been some complaints about some older TV models and converters not working well together.